The Agfa Optima Sensor Electronic

 I recently decided to take a look at my Grandmother’s old Agfa Optima Sensor Electronic camera.
 It was the one she used when she went for her trips to the continent, as it was very small and and very easy to use.
 It is not the classic point and shoot, as you did have to remember to adjust the focus dial from head and shoulders, people or mountains before taking the shot, but beyond that it was fully automatic.
 Given the fact that focus was a requirement, I do remember her coming back from Spain or Portugal with quite a few out of focus shots that were proudly projected onto the screen in the obligatory Holiday Slideshow Nights.

-Agfa was a camera brand that was very popular in Europe.
+Agfa is a well known photographic brand, known for quality products, including cameras.
 The Optima series was especially popular, given the small size, easy loading system and very easy function.
 Given it has a average metering that would automatically adjust the exposure, the user need only set the distance, look through the viewfinder and press the button.
 As one of my photography friends said, those actions are even more ‘advanced’ that most smartphone photographers undertake, as they generally point and shoot without intervening or thinking.